 While this isn’t the most dramatic laundry closet makeover you’ll see (by a longshot), I hope it proves that you don’t need to spend much time, or any money, to add some beauty to even the most utilitarian space in your home.Making the mundane beautiful is easier than you think.
 It just takes a little ingenuity.Click To Tweet

 Laundry sucks, but a pretty laundry room makes it better!
-Snag your own copy of my “Laundry Sucks” printable, along with loads of other printables available exclusively to subscribers.
+Snag your own copy of my free “Laundry Sucks” printable PDF, along with loads of other printables available exclusively to subscribers.

 I saved a lot of money by using things I already had, but if you like this look, here are sources for similar items I used.